 In each problem White is to play and force Black to mate White in the number of moves stipulated.
-In these selfmates give White's first move and all variations after that where Black manages to put off mating White until his own last move (move 3 in No. 1 and move 6 in No. 2).
-These full-length variations are to be written up to White's last move (move 3 in No. 1 and move 6 in No. 2).
+In these selfmates give White's first move and all variations after that where Black manages to put off mating White until his own last move (move 3 in No. 1 and move 5 in No. 2).
+These full-length variations are to be written up to White's last move (move 3 in No. 1 and move 5 in No. 2).
 There is no need to give the move(s) by which Black mates White.
-Inferior black moves that lead to the mate of White before Black's last move (move 3 in No. 1 and move 6 in No. 2) need not be given.
+Inferior black moves that lead to the mate of White before Black's last move (move 3 in No. 1 and move 5 in No. 2) move (move 3 in No. 1 and move 5 in No. 2).
+There is no need to give the move(s) by which Black mates White.
+Inferior black moves that lead to the mate of White before Black's last move (move 3 in No. 1 and move 5 in No. 2) need not be given.
 Remember that Black is trying to avoid mating White!
 The next paragraph about threats applies.